Meet the team: Beth Powell

 CC: Who are some of your role models?

 BP: My mum, who is a real roll-your-sleeves-up-and-graft kind of woman.
 I think a lot of my friends, colleagues, and peers are my role models in different ways too.
 Caroline is an endless inspiration.
 I also soak up bits of inspiration from women in positions of leadership who have bravely done things in their own authentic way.
-People like Michelle Obama, Greta Thunberg, Emma Gonzalez, Nicola Sturgeon, Ellen, Marsha P. Johnson, Malala, Dr. Sylvia Sham, Maya Angelou, Caitlin Moran, and Beyonce.
+People like Michelle Obama, Greta Thunberg, Emma Gonzalez, Nicola Sturgeon, Marsha P. Johnson, Malala, Dr. Sylvia Sham, Maya Angelou, Caitlin Moran, and Beyonce.